Composite FillingsPort Charlotte, FL

 A. If you need to have a filling placed, we will first need to remove the decayed portion of your tooth and complete a thorough cleaning.
 Next, we will place the composite resin filling material on your tooth and shape it before the hardening.
 The shape needs to be just right so your bite will fit together correctly.
 It can take a couple of days to get used to eating on the tooth.
 Thus, while it will not be particularly uncomfortable, you may have one day where you feel as though you are adjusting.
 For more specific information, call (941) 676-9225 to schedule an appointment.

-Check out what others are saying about our composite fillings on Yelp: Composite Fillings Port Charlotte
+Check out what others are saying about our composite fillings on Google: Composite Fillings Port Charlotte

 Questions Answered on This Page